MaximilianoAguirre/blog/_posts/2024-07-30-url_shortener.md

 ![dynamodb_redirect]({{ site.url }}{{ site.baseurl }}/assets/images/diagrams/url_shortener-dynamodb_redirect.svg)

-As you can see, the API is redirecting the client request
+As you can see, the `:id` sent by the client is used create the body sent to DynamoDB; and if DynamoDB request is successful, the parameter that comes in the response body `<long-url>` is mapped to the `Location` header (the response code of this endpoint will always be `301`).

 ### Create new alias

 Ok, but how do we create entries in the DynamoDB table to begin with?
 Well, we can create a different interaction with our API Gateway that could be used for this purpose.
 To follow Rest APIs rules, we can have an endpoint that accepts a *POST* request with the required information in the body in order to create a new entity.
 The integration would look like:

 ![dynamodb_create]({{ site.url }}{{ site.baseurl }}/assets/images/diagrams/url_shortener-dynamodb_create.svg)

+Our API receive a `POST` request with information about the url to be created (id and the real long url).
+It then executes the creation of this record in DynamoDB, and if everything is correct, retrieves information about the created URL back to the client.

 ### List all aliases from the database